Mental Health Facilities Wheaton, IL

 Du Page County Health Department Southeast Public Health Center - 8.4 miles from Wheaton, IL

 Du Page County Health Department Southeast Public Health Center is one of mental health facilities in Westmont, Illinois, located at 422 North Cass Avenue, 60559 zip code.
 Du Page County Health Department Southeast Public Health Center provides outpatient treatment.
-Du Page County Health Department Southeast Public Health Center provides psychotropic medication, dialectical behavior therapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
-Du Page County Health Department Southeast Public Health Center also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services provided at Du Page County Health Department Southeast Public Health Center include diet and exercise counseling, suicide prevention services and case management.
+Du Page County Health Department Southeast Public Health Center provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Du Page County Health Department Southeast Public Health Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided at Du Page County Health Department Southeast Public Health Center include suicide prevention services, integrated primary care services and diet and exercise counseling.

 Learn More